Psalms For Life

 44 Then he gave them the lands of other peoples

-making them inherit the fruit of others’ labor.
+the fruit of other people’s labor.

 45 All this he did